Pro Football Reference Blog

 GS

-One guy who could eclipse 10,000 snaps at left tackle in the NFL if he continues to play is Trent Williams.
-If you put the post-season snap in the mix, he has probably surpassed this plateau.
-So far, the big guy has made eleven Pro Bowls and has been selected as an All-Pro three times.
-Williams has been the Blindside for Washington and San Francisco in his first thirteen seasons of League play and is still considered one of the best left tackles in the NFL.
+One guy who has eclipsed 11,000 snaps at left tackle in the NFL is Trent Williams.
+If you include postseason snaps in the mix, that is a lot more games of wear and tear.
+So far, the big guy has made 12 Pro Bowls and has been selected as an All-Pro three times.
+Williams has been the blindside for Washington and San Francisco in his 15 seasons of league play and is still considered one of the best left tackles in the NFL.

 Photo of Duane Brown